GustavEikaas/easy-dotnet.nvim/README.md

 Dotnet testrunner
 Dotnet outdated
 Dotnet new
+Dotnet solution select
+Dotnet reset --Deletes all files persisted by easy-dotnet.nvim, use this if you are unable to pick a different solution, project etc.
 ```

 Certain commands like Dotnet test|run|build also supports passing some selected additional arguments like.